IIA Award in effective delivery of audit and assurance

 - articulate a promotional strategy for internal audit that has buy-in from key stakeholders

-- evaluate a performance measurement system that incorporates both output and outcome measures, and recognises the opportunities for adding value and meeting stakeholder expectations.
+- evaluate a performance measurement system that incorporates both output and outcome measures and recognises the opportunities for adding value and meeting stakeholder expectations.

 What makes for the effective delivery of an audit?

-Implementing and assessing the audit strategy
+Developing and implementing the audit strategy

 - offering appropriate audit services – assurance and advisory services